 Denison’s students and ensembles have been selected to perform and compete at statewide, regional, and national conferences and competitions.
 They have excelled at these opportunities.

 What do music majors do after Denison?

 - As teachers in private and public schools and colleges and in private studios

 - In music therapy, music management and arts administration

 - As conductors and organists for sacred music

-- In performance as soloists, chamber musicians and conductors
+- In performance as soloists, orchestral and chamber musicians, and conductors

 - In composition as composers, arrangers, orchestrators and copyists as music librarians

 - In audio engineering in recording studios or as acousticians

 - In music marketing